colinsheppard/time/README.md

 ## Examples

-See the example models in the extension subfolder "examples" for a demonstration of usage.
+See the example models in the extension subfolder "examples" for thorough demonstrations of usage.

 ## Data Types